Information For Tenants

 Payment of interest for the late payment of rent at a rate of 3% over bank base rate

-Payment of up to £ 50 incl. vat for the reasonably incurred costs for the loss of keys /security devices
+Payment of £ 50 incl. vat or the reasonably incurred costs for the loss of keys /security devices

 Payment of any unpaid rent or other reasonable costs associated with your early termination of the tenancy.